Lola Amour: Wanderland Music and Arts Festival (2016)

 Lola Amour performed at the fourth Wanderland Music and Arts Festival.
 The band won Wanderband 2017, the annual battle of the local independent bands of the music festival.

-Don't Look Back EP (2017)
+Don't Look Back EP, "Pwede Ba" (2017-2018)

-Soon after performing at the Wanderland Music and Arts Festival, Lola Amour released their first EP titled "Don't Look Back", which consisted of four songs: Fools, Maybe Maybe, No Tomorrow and Piece of Mind.
+Soon after performing at the Wanderland Music and Arts Festival, Lola Amour released their first EP titled Don't Look Back, which consisted of four songs: "Fools", "Maybe Maybe", "No Tomorrow" and "Piece of Mind".
+They held a gig on Mow's Bar, Quezon City during the album launch.

-Coke Studio Philippines (2019)
+At the end of 2018, the band released the single "Pwede Ba" (Is It Possible), a song which was reportedly written partly due to Pio's timidness on getting up to go to school, but was also written about "not wanting to separate from the people and things we love in spite of knowing that separation is inevitable".
+To this day, this has been one of their most popular songs and is often played live.